melonjs/melonjs.org/src/pages/tutorial/part-3-3-modifying-the-code.md

 ```
 this.body.setMaxVelocity(3, 15);
 ```
-The arguments being given to the function are the max X and Y speed (respectively).
-Try messing around with these values and seeing what happens.
+Try messing around with the code and see what happens.
 <details>
   <summary>Click me if you give up</summary>
   Tadaa!
 By changing those values you now can make the character slow like a turtle or super fast like a cheater.
 The first value is the X speed, and the second value is the Y speed.